reagent-project/reagent/CONTRIBUTING.md

 ## Support questions

 **The Github issues for Reagent are for bug reports and feature requests.
-Support requests and usage questions should go to the [Clojure Slack channel](http://clojurians.net), the [ClojureScript mailing list](https://groups.google.com/forum/#!forum/clojurescript), or the [Reagent mailing list](https://groups.google.com/forum/#!forum/reagent-project).**
+Support requests and usage questions should go to the [Clojure Slack channel](http://clojurians.net), [Clojureverse discussion board](https://clojureverse.org/), the [ClojureScript mailing list](https://groups.google.com/forum/#!forum/clojurescript), or the [Reagent mailing list](https://groups.google.com/forum/#!forum/reagent-project).**

 ## Creating issues for bugs